Athaman/robot/README.md

 # Design decisions and assumptions
 Scattered throughout the code you will find some comments discussing why I have chosen specific implementation choices but here I would like to call out that I have opted not to utilise existing packages available on NPM to make the project cleaner and prettier simply because I assume the challenge is to write your own code and not utilise projects like Commander, Chalk, and other existing command line utility packages.

+Command Pattern?
+Should we instantiate a table class that knows where the robot(s) is(are) and tracks them plus is responsible for issuing individual robots their commands?
+Without proper use cases in mind for expansion this feels like over engineering for now and I will stick with the robot being self contained for YAGNI reasons.